 No, not really.
 Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
 Another option that might be available is for your Rawcliffe conveyancing lawyer to apply to be on the conveyancing panel.

-I'm buying a new build house in Rawcliffe with a loan from Leeds Building Society.
-The builders refused to budge the amount so I negotiated 6k of additionals instead.
-The property agent told me not disclose to my solicitor about this side-deal as it may adversely affect my loan with the lender.
+I am purchasing my first flat in Rawcliffe with the aid of help to buy.
+The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The sale representative told me not to tell my conveyancer about the deal as it may affect my mortgage with the lender.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.